g0v-data/g0v-hackmd-archive/notes/cBlGALc0Thit6GKWGC2XeA.md

 * Improving readability of CoC
     * including hosting mini workshop at FtO
 * Can you in charge of the explanation about CoC? and add slides?
-    * need to make an offical piching slide
+    * need to make an offical piching slide.
     * https://form-interface-9dacb5.zapier.app/intro
     * https://consent-card-game.vercel.app/ (-> need from Korean to translate other languages.)